📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Dropsy and Systemic Septicemia

 Severe abdominal swelling (dropsy) and red streaks through fins and skin (hemorrhagic septicemia) indicate systemic bacterial infection.
-These conditions are among the most dangerous, and Fish Zithro's ability to reach high concentrations in internal tissues makes it a critical option when the infection has spread beyond the surface.
+These conditions are among the most dangerous, and Bird Zithro's ability to reach high concentrations in internal tissues makes it a critical option when the infection has spread beyond the surface.

 Pop-Eye (Exophthalmia)

 Bulging eyes resulting from bacterial infection behind the eye socket benefit from azithromycin's deep tissue penetration.
-Fish Zithro is a strong candidate for pop-eye, especially when accompanied by other signs of systemic bacterial disease.
+Bird Zithro is a strong candidate for pop-eye, especially when accompanied by other signs of systemic bacterial disease.

 Mouth Rot